-Most stay connected to their electric companies so they can put this excesses power on the grid.
-In exchange, they get credited for their excesses solar.
+Most stay connected to their electric companies so they can put this excess power on the grid.
+In exchange, they get credited for their excess solar.

 This, however, is only the process of generating solar.
 There are other processes in place for actually installing it.

 Requirements for Solar Panel Installation

 It would be easy if a solar installation could start as soon as the equipment arrived.
 However, this isn’t how the process works.

 To install a solar array not only is the proper equipment needed but there is also paperwork.
 There is paperwork before and after a solar installation.